Blog

 Retargeting ad examples include campaigns designed to generate awareness, drive conversion, increase customer lifetime value, complete the buyer’s journey, introduce new products, and minimize cart abandonment.
 Instead of focusing on all these goals at once, you could use retargeting to address a specific issue.

 So if, for example, you notice that cart abandonment represents a large proportion of your unrealized sales, you should use retargeting to recover some of these customers.
-The ads shown to them will feature the products they are interested in, reminding them that they are still available for purchase.
+The ads shown to them will focus on the product categories most often left in carts, reminding shoppers that they are still available for purchase.

 Use the best retargeting ad tools